Voice and Action Groups

 Honouring local perspectives

-• amplify the voices of local disabled people and
+• amplify the voices of disabled people in their region

-• drive action on issues that affect their lives.
+• drive meaningful action on issues that directly impact the disability community.

-As part of our new governance model, Voice and Action Groups replace local advisory committees, ensuring that disabled people, whānau, and allies continue to shape our mahi and are supported to create change in local communities.
+As part of our new governance model, Voice and Action Groups have replaced local advisory committees, ensuring that disabled people, their whānau, and allies continue to shape our mahi and are empowered to create lasting change in their communities.

-Voice and Action Groups will have the opportunity to share local insights, raise issues and apply for project funding through the CCS Disability Action Head Trust – ensuring they shape our organisation and communities locally and nationally.
+Each Voice and Action Group has the opportunity to share local insights, raise issues, and apply for project funding through the CCS Disability Action Head Trust – ensuring their influence shapes our organisation and the wider disability landscape across Aotearoa New Zealand.

-You may already be working with others to make a difference for disabled people in your community, or you might like to be part of something new.
+You may already be working with others to make a difference for disabled people in your community, or you might be ready to join something new.

-If you share our belief in an Aotearoa where every disabled person and whānau hauā is interwoven into the lives of their whānau and community, get in touch with your local CCS Disability Action office for more information about how to get involved.
+If you believe in an Aotearoa where every disabled person and whānau hauā is interwoven into the lives of their whānau and community, get in touch with your local CCS Disability Action for more information about how to get involved.

-All Voice and Action Groups have the full support of CCS Disability Action.
-We can help with information, contacts, support and guidelines.
+All Voice and Action Groups are supported by CCS Disability Action – we can help with information, resources, contacts and guidelines.

 We already have some well-established Voice and Action Groups giving back in our communities across the country.

-Ngā mihi nui to all the volunteers who are making a difference to the lives of disabled people, their whānau and the local community at large!
+Ngā mihi nui to all the volunteers driving change and supporting disabled people, their whānau and local communities!

 Waitaki Voice and Action Group